Abieskawa/answer-sheet-studio/README.md

 - macOS ≥ 13 or Windows 11
 - Python **3.10+** (3.10–3.13 recommended).
 If you’re on Python 3.14 and installs fail, use Python 3.10–3.13.
 - On Windows, ensure “Add python.exe to PATH” during installation (and keep the `py` launcher enabled if offered).
-- Internet access the first time to download Python packages (FastAPI, PyMuPDF, OpenCV, pandas, etc.).
+- Internet access the first time to download Python packages (FastAPI, PyMuPDF, OpenCV, NumPy, etc.).

 ## Quick Start

 ### macOS
 1. Double-click `start_mac.command` (or run `chmod +x start_mac.command` once if prompted).
 2. The Tk launcher appears; click **Install & Run**.
-It creates `.venv`, installs requirements, starts uvicorn, and opens the browser automatically.
+First run creates `.venv` and installs requirements; later runs reuse the existing `.venv` and start immediately (unless requirements changed).
 3. Use **Open in Browser** to revisit `http://127.0.0.1:8000`.
 Use **Stop Server** to terminate.

 ### Windows 11
 1. Install Python 3.10+ (3.10–3.13 recommended) from python.org and check “Add python.exe to PATH”.
 2. Double-click `start_windows.vbs`.
 The launcher GUI will open using `pythonw`.
 3. Click **Install & Run**.
+First run installs requirements; later runs reuse the existing `.venv` (unless requirements changed).
 If Windows Defender prompts for network access, allow it so the server can bind to localhost.

 ## Repository Layout